 What is compostable?

 We accept residential yard waste and commercial food compost materials.
-Residential yard waste composting includes organic materials like leaves, grass clippings, small branches, brush trimmings, and untreated wood scraps.
+Residential composting specific to yard waste includes organic materials like:

-It also can include soiled paper like cups, plates, napkins, and paper bags; empty soiled cardboard or boxboard containers like pizza boxes, milk cartons, and takeout boxes.
+- Empty soiled cardboard or boxboard containers like pizza boxes, milk cartons, and select takeout boxes.

 Our commercial composting services for restaurants, hotels, and other kitchens include all of the above items, as well as liquids, meat, bones and shells, and fruit and vegetables.
 A full list of commercially acceptable items can be found by contacting a TDS commercial representative at (800) 375-8375.

 What do I do with yard waste if I don’t have the residential yard waste composting service?

 Yard waste and brush are accepted at the TDS Landfill and transfer stations to be composted.
 Find the closest location here.